nickbalestra/playwright-web3-provider/README.md

 $ npx playwright test
 ```

-Playwright screenshots from the included tests (using hardhat-network default initial state via the included `env.example`)
+Playwright screenshots from the included tests (via the included `env.example`)

 | Provider not initialized                                                                                                                     | Provider initialized                                                                                                                         |
 | -------------------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------- |